Extreme stress during childhood may prevent some children from integrating their experiences into one cohesive identity.

 Because the identities interact with each other, affected people may report hearing voices.
 The voices may be internal conversations among the identities or may address the person directly, sometimes commenting on the person's behavior.
 Several voices may speak at the same time and be very confusing.

-People with dissociative identity disorder often describe an array of symptoms that can resemble those of other mental health disorders as well as those of many physical disorders.
+People with dissociative identity disorder often describe an array of symptoms that can resemble those of other mental health disorders as well as those of many general medical disorders.
 For example, they often develop severe headaches or other aches and pains.
 Different groups of symptoms occur at different times.
 Some of these symptoms may indicate that another disorder is present, but some may reflect the intrusion of past experiences into the present.
-For example, sadness may indicate coexisting depression, but it also may indicate that one of the personalities is reliving emotions associated with past misfortunes.
+For example, sadness may indicate coexisting depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more , but it also may indicate that one of the personalities is reliving emotions associated with past misfortunes.

 In addition to hearing voices of other identities, people may have other types of hallucinations (of sight, touch, smell, or taste).
 The hallucinations may occur as part of a flashback.
-Thus, dissociative identity disorder may be misdiagnosed as a psychotic disorder such as schizophrenia.
+Thus, dissociative identity disorder may be misdiagnosed as a psychotic disorder such as schizophrenia Schizophrenia Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more .
 However, these hallucinatory symptoms differ from the typical hallucinations of psychotic disorders.
-People with dissociative identity disorder experience these symptoms as coming from an alternate identify, from inside their head.
+People with dissociative identity disorder experience these symptoms as coming from an alternate identity, from inside their head.
 For example, they may feel as if someone else is wanting to cry using their eyes.
 People with schizophrenia usually think the source is external, outside of themselves.

-Often, people try to hide or play down their symptoms and the effect they have on others.
+Often, people try to hide or downplay their symptoms and the effect they have on others.